Skip Ribbon Commands

 A student is eligible for Vietnamese Second Language if they have completed no more than 7 years of education in a school where Vietnamese is the medium of instruction.

-• completing the relevant VCE Second Language studies Units 3 and 4 application form, giving details of their language background
+• complete the relevant VCE Second Language studies Units 3 and 4 application form, giving details of their language background

-• ensuring all requested information is provided and that the ‘Certification by student and parent or guardian’ section is completed
+• ensure all requested information is provided and that the ‘Certification by student and parent or guardian’ section has been completed

-• providing the school with relevant documents in English (or translated into English by a recognised translation authority) to support their application.
+• provide the school with relevant supporting documents in English (or translated into English by a recognised translation authority) to support their application.

 • students who have Australian citizenship must provide a copy of their birth certificate or passport showing their date of arrival in Australia and country of residence